 “It quickly started taking hold.
 Every day gets busier than the last,” Prentice, who attracts a business crowd happy to drop around $20 for a pork belly gyro with chickpea fries and a soft drink, said.

 “From a business perspective there is not much more manpower to expedite lunch,” Prentice said.
 His chefs clock in at 11 a.m. to prep for dinner, so adding a lobster salad sandwich and falafel wrap to their to-do list was a no-brainer.

-Over in Yarmouth, Gather owner Matt Chappell studied the market before he decided to add lunch, which starts March 21, at his Masonic Hall-turned rustic retreat.
+Over in Yarmouth, Gather owner Matt Chappell studied the market before he decided to add lunch at his Masonic Hall-turned rustic retreat.
 He created an online survey and discovered the market was ready for more refined midday meals.

 “Generally people have more flexibility in the day and uninterrupted time.
 They don’t want cheap, fast food but simple, healthy meals fairly quickly,” he said of local entrepreneurs and freelancers who work from home or in co-working facilities.

 Of those he surveyed, 52 percent said they have lunch, not solo at a desk, but with a friend or spouse.
 If they have young kids at school, they can’t go out to dinner at night.